Hyaana/MultiVRMViewer/README.md

 	- Click checkboxes to toggle clothing on model
 	- This will only work on certain VRM models
 		- Spefically models created where they were seperated by material before export

-### Body Tracking:		[NOT ENABLED ON CURRENT BUILD]
-### NOTE : 	Tracking is very primitive and doesn't work really well.
-All face tracking API cost > $50 with added costs for IK for smooth VRM motion, and I don't want to spend that on a pet project.

-- Click button labelled "Calibrate Tracking" to enter calibration
-- Hover over middle of your face and press R to calibrate
-	- Forehead or cheek works best
-	- Decent lighting (but not too much) needed
-- Click button labelled "Calibrate Tracking" to exit calibration

-#### Debug Mode:
-	WARNING :: This modewill slow down the program significantly.
-	- Toggle "Tracking Debug"
-	- Click button labelled "Calibrate Tracking" to enter calibration
-		- Webcam image will be white/black
-	- Press R to calibrate in a black area
-	- Tracked center will be represented by red/green lines